Thorium: Bulk properties

 Thorium can form alloys with many other metals.
-Addition of small proportions of thorium improves the mechanical strength of magnesium, and thorium-aluminum alloys have been considered as a way to store thorium in proposed future thorium nuclear reactors.
+Addition of small proportions of thorium improves the mechanical strength of magnesium, and thorium–aluminium alloys have been considered as a way to store thorium in proposed future thorium nuclear reactors.
 Thorium forms eutectic mixtures with chromium and uranium, and it is completely miscible in both solid and liquid states with its lighter congener cerium.

 Isotopes

+There are seven naturally occurring isotopes of thorium but none are stable.

-All but two elements up to bismuth (element 83) have an isotope that is practically stable for all purposes ("classically stable"), with the exceptions being technetium and promethium (elements 43 and 61).
-All elements from polonium (element 84) onward are measurably radioactive.
-232Th is one of the two nuclides beyond bismuth (the other being 238U) that have half-lives measured in billions of years; its half-life is 14.05 billion years, about three times the age of the earth, and slightly longer than the age of the universe.
-Four-fifths of the thorium present at Earth's formation has survived to the present.
-232Th is the only isotope of thorium occurring in quantity in nature.
+232Th is the only isotope of thorium occurring in quantity in nature; its half-life is 14.0 billion years, about three times the age of the Earth, and slightly longer than the age of the universe, and longest of all nuclides heavier than bismuth.
 Its stability is attributed to its closed nuclear subshell with 142 neutrons.
 Thorium has a characteristic terrestrial isotopic composition, with atomic weight 232.0377±0.0004.
 It is one of only four radioactive elements (along with bismuth, protactinium and uranium) that occur in large enough quantities on Earth for a standard atomic weight to be determined.

 Thorium nuclei are susceptible to alpha decay because the strong nuclear force cannot overcome the electromagnetic repulsion between their protons.
-The alpha decay of 232Th initiates the 4n decay chain which includes isotopes with a mass number divisible by 4 (hence the name; it is also called the thorium series after its progenitor).
+The alpha decay of 232Th initiates the 4n decay chain, or thorium series, which includes isotopes with a mass number divisible by 4.
 This chain of consecutive alpha and beta decays begins with the decay of 232Th to 228Ra and terminates at 208Pb.
 Any sample of thorium or its compounds contains traces of these daughters, which are isotopes of thallium, lead, bismuth, polonium, radon, radium, and actinium.
 Natural thorium samples can be chemically purified to extract useful daughter nuclides, such as 212Pb, which is used in nuclear medicine for cancer therapy.
-227Th (alpha emitter with an 18.68 days half-life) can also be used in cancer treatments such as targeted alpha therapies.
-232Th also very occasionally undergoes spontaneous fission rather than alpha decay, and has left evidence of doing so in its minerals (as trapped xenon gas formed as a fission product), but the partial half-life of this process is very large at over 1021 years and alpha decay predominates.
+227Th (alpha emitter, 18.693 days half-life) can also be used in cancer treatments such as targeted alpha therapies.
+232Th also very occasionally undergoes spontaneous fission rather than alpha decay, but at a much lower rate than uranium-238 and all natural fission products and evidence come predominantly from it.
+Its partial half-life for this process is very long at over 1021 years.